 The Jerome Foundation, Inc. (the Foundation) is a private foundation incorporated under the laws of Minnesota.
-Grants are made to support programs and projects located in the State of Minnesota and New York City in the areas of dance, literature, film and video, digital media, multidisciplinary arts, music, theater, and visual arts.
+Grants are made to individuals and organizations to support programs and projects located in the State of Minnesota and New York City in the areas of dance, literature, film and video, digital media, multidisciplinary arts, music, theater, and visual arts.